-The commerce stack WooCommerce should have been — typed, sandboxed, edge‑native.
+The commerce stack WooCommerce should have been — open source, edge‑native.
+Shipped.

 - 0 kb